Gary-Bergman/Good-README-Generator/goodReadMe.md

   ## Questions

-  If you have any questions about this repo, open an issue or contact me directly at [Test](mailto:Test).
-You can find more of my work at [Test](https://github.com/Test).
+  If you have any questions about this repo, open an issue or contact me directly at [garybergman00@gmail.com](mailto:garybergman00@gmail.com).
+You can find more of my work at [Gary-Bergman](https://github.com/Gary-Bergman).